dronelink/dronelink-kernel-js/README.md

 ## License

-DronelinkCore is available under the DRONELINK license.
+DronelinkKernelJS is available under the DRONELINK license.
 See the LICENSE file for more info.